Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 - Kansas State has been at least a -400 moneyline favorite four times this season and won all of those games.

-- So far this year, Montana State has compiled a 19-12-0 record against the spread.

-- The Bobcats have played as an underdog of +300 or more just one time this year and came away with a loss in that game.

-- The moneyline set for this matchup implies Montana State has a 25% chance of walking away with the win.
+- The oddsmakers' moneyline implies a 80% chance of a victory for Kansas State.

 Kansas State vs. Montana State Over/Under Stats